 Below is my Brush Lettering Tutorial VIDEO which covers most of the basics.
-I share a peek into my first sketchbook (which wasn’t a great paper for brush lettering) and many more tips!
+I share a peek into my first sketchbook (which wasn’t the right paper for brush lettering, a mistake I learned from) and many more tips!

 WHAT IS THE BEST WAY TO LEARN BRUSH LETTERING?

 You can easily teach yourself to brush letter!

 Download and print my FREE Lettering worksheets.
 I have more than 30+ worksheets that you can start tracing right away.
 It takes a bit of practice to get used to until you develop that muscle memory then there will be no stopping you!